Long-term goals aren’t easy to achieve. But why?

 Start Saving for Other Long-Term Goals

-This might include saving for your kids’ college education, purchasing a new vehicle, saving for a home renovation, or another goal that will take some time.
+This might include saving for your kids’ college education, purchasing a new vehicle, saving for a home renovation, changing careers, or another goal that will take some time.

 By prioritizing your long-term goals in the proper way, you can ensure that should you experience a slump in income, you aren’t wiped out due to a lack of financial planning.